phoenixframework/phoenix_guides/D_controllers.md

 What it doesn't have is a new template for rendering text.
 Let's add one at `/web/templates/page/index.txt.eex`.

 There are two things to note about this.
 The first is that we should let Phoenix select a template based on the format, instead of us telling it what to do.
-To achieve this, we use a symbol with just the name of the template instead of a string when calling `render`.
+To achieve this, we use a atom with just the name of the template instead of a string when calling `render`.

 The second is that we need to have a compilable template.
 That would be eex by default.
 Without the `.eex` file extension, Phoenix will not recognize that a text template exists, and it will complain if we try to use it.